Chibbluffy/just-genshin-things/README.md

     - Burst DMG

 ## Planned Future Features
-- enemy level gap damage difference
-- enemy resistances
-- damage from lowering enemy defense and resistances
+- enemy resistances/level
+- special artifacts (emblem)

+## Bugs
-- shield strength
+- Melt/Vape

-## How to update data
+## How to update data for local host
 - run `python getHoneyCharacterData.py`
-- update talent_categories.js file with new data
-    - If you don't, you may get incorrect calculations if it automatically categorizes the damage to the wrong talent
 - if a character has some sort of infusion or buff, make sure to add a new function to the calculate method since it isn't a normal calculation.

-Chongyun